 Affordable home programs for seniors and retirees

-Each one of the agencies above has their own application process.
+Each one of the agencies above has their own application process for low-cost housing without a waiting list near you.
 Most of them combine affordable, low cost housing for seniors with other support services for food, medical needs, and even recreational activities.
 All of the programs can affordably resources for older individuals.